iamvery/testing-workshop/doc/WORKSHOP.md

 7 examples, 0 failures
 ```

-This is another example of consider test implementation that minimizes uneccessary coupling.
+This is another example of consider test implementation that minimizes unnecessary coupling.

 ---